jugglinmike/command-the-command-line/src/material/users-and-groups/exercise/solution.md

    This is telling us that the owner is allowed to read and write (`rw-`), that the group is only allowed to read (`r--`), and that all other users are only allowed to read (again, `r--`).
-It also shows th the file's owner is the `root` user.
+It also shows that the file's owner is the `root` user.

    We can also verify experimentally by trying to read the file as a non-root